NaveenKaliannan/guide-to-good-software/Linux.md

 * **until**
 * **select**
 ### [Networking in linux](https://doc.lagout.org/operating%20system%20/linux/Linux%20Networking%20Cookbook.pdf)
-To understand networking in Linux, it is important to understand what are DNS resolvers, DNS nameservers, DNS records and IP address, what do they do?
+To understand networking in Linux, it is important to understand what are DNS resolvers, DNS nameservers, DNS records, ports and IP address, what do they do?
 DNS resolver in local machine sents our DNS querries to DNS nameserver, which covert the human readbale names (google.com) to IP addresss.
 PC and our notebooks use IPv4/IPv6 addresses for network communication.
 Increasing end-users connected to the Internet leads to the exhaustion of IPv4 addresses.
 This is the reason why IP version 6 is introduced.
 Names (google.com) are convenient for humans and Numbers are convenient for machines. <br />
 What is the differene between IPv4 and IPv6?. <br />
 * **IPv4**